EvoEsports/Evo-Royal-TA/readme.md

 	[
 		{
-			"login": "player-login", // The login id of the player "racetime" 12345 // the time the player took from first segment to last.
+			"login": "player-login", // The login id of the player "racetime" 12345, // the time the player took from first segment to last.
-		}
+			"totalsegments": 1234 // the total number of segments the player has finished }
 	]
 	```